Reading a federal job posting

 Take away: Look for a match to your skills and experience in this section, and determine if you could fulfill the key objectives.

 This section gets into some of the technical details of a federal job posting.
+Some of our job postings may not have all of the sections listed here.
 Here’s what to look for in each section:

-Job announcement number: Applicants claiming veteran status will need this number to submit their veterans’ preference documents.
+Applicants claiming veteran status will need this number to submit their veterans’ preference documents for positions that apply this preference.
 Other applicants will not need to use this number during the application process.

-Who May Apply: This section addresses the eligibility criteria for the position.
-For most TTS jobs, only United States citizens and nationals (residents of American Samoa and Swains Islands) who are not GSA employees or GSA contractors are eligible to apply.
+This section addresses the eligibility criteria for the position.
+For most TTS jobs, only United States citizens and nationals (residents of American Samoa and Swains Islands) are eligible.

-Appointment Type: TTS hires staff into a couple different types of positions.
-Some have a maximum term of four years, so make sure to pay attention to what type of position for which you are applying.
+TTS hires staff into a couple different types of positions.
+Some have a maximum term of four or eight years, and some are permanent opportunities, so make sure to pay attention to what type of position for which you are applying.

 This is the official job summary attached to the official job title.
 It’s a broader and more formal version of the Role Summary that’s standard across all job titles.
 This section includes a list of GSA employment benefits and will likely contain fewer details about the the position than the Role Summary section.